andymeneely/project-timber-wolf/TGC TODO.md

 * Make "how to set up" video
 * Make shop backdrop
 * Make game logo
+* Make full PDF of rules and FAQ
 * Shop ad
 * Submit for sanity testing
   - Do I need a video for that first?
+* Make instructions for how to vote for the game (buying points, etc.)